codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 ## Build triggers

-Under the `events:` section you can specify on which events the builds should be triggered:
+In the `events:` section, specify which events in the repository trigger builds.
 - **push** - a build will be started every time you commit code to any of the tracked branches.
-- **pull_request** - your workflow is run when a pull request is opened or updated to verify the resulting merge commit.
+- **pull_request** - a build will be started when a pull request is opened or updated to verify the resulting merge commit.

     For triggering pull requests, you can specify whether each branch pattern matches the **source** or the **target** branch of the pull request.

+- **pull_request_labeled** - a build will be started every time you add a new label to a pull request.

 - **tag** - Codemagic will automatically build the tagged commit whenever you create a tag for this app.
 Note that the watched branch settings do not affect tag builds.